Skip to main content

 We built our entire professional identity around this premise.
 We measured productivity in lines of code.
 We evaluated skill by code fluency.
 We organized teams around codebases.
 We hired for language expertise.

 But the rise of AI coding assistants has fundamentally challenged this assumption.
-Between 2023 and 2026, AI progressed from autocompleting single lines to implementing entire features from natural-language descriptions.
-Tools like Cursor, Claude Code, Gemini CLI, and OpenAI Codex don't just suggest code — they architect solutions, generate test suites, and refactor entire modules.
+Between 2023 and 2026, AI progressed from autocompleting single lines to implementing larger chunks of software from natural-language descriptions.
+Tools like Cursor, Claude Code, Gemini CLI, and OpenAI Codex increasingly suggest architecture, generate tests, and refactor modules with far more context than earlier assistants.

 This changes everything.